nhriday/nhriday.github.io/index.md

   Each call to the API returned 20 events (page-wise).
 The API allowed maximum of 1000 event band-width; 50 calls (50 pages) to the API were allowed.
 The collected data was stored as a CSV file.

-  •	There were some missing fields in each page like the geo-location of a particular venue, they had to be entered manually using google maps.
+  •	There were some missing fields in each page like the co-ordinate points of a particular venue, they had to be entered manually using google maps.
 The data was inconsistent

   •	Geo-locations of venues were missing

-  •	Information about some events are available on a partner site; the user is redirected to buy the tickets and event information is available on the partner site.

   •	Basic information including event name, time, date was missing.
 This is mostly for the smaller events